Baelyk/dust-world/sheets/README.md

 # dust-world / sheets

 Sheets is the directory where I will be adding raw and unrefined content that may or may not be cannon.
-Essenially, I want it to be as easy as possible for me to add if I want to.
+Essentially, I want it to be as easy as possible for me to add if I want to.

 ## Naming